guardian-framework/framework/docs/pages/framework/first-principle.md

 ## The Other Alternatives That Were Not Chosen
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+Lorem ipsum dolor sit amet, consectetur adipisicing elit

 ## Further Reading
 * [WHAT IS CONTINUOUS IMPROVEMENT?](https://leankit.com/learn/kanban/continuous-improvement/)